 Billy Lowther, one of my favourite acts, was there to showcase his set to Spiky Mike.
 He received an applause break for his opening line and never really looked back.
 Lowther has a wonderful slow and deliberate delivery, as he does one-liners and this is a real strength; although I was a tad concerned that his pacing would prove a disadvantage in a gong show, I was quickly proved wrong.
 Lowther cleverly tied his fries joke into the audience by using the pharmacists on the front row as the people in question and this landed extremely well, as did the entire set.
 In the final Lowther went with the memory foam mattress joke which was a wise choice.
 He was the winner and I look forwards to seeing him again.

-Lauren Welsh, performing in front of her family and friends was next.
-This was a fast moving set, that began with Welsh impersonating Brooklyn mobsters before moving on to act out Trump and his wife’s reactions to farts.
-Welsh did well with getting an audience member to demonstrate his rain face and made it through to the final.
+Lauren Walsh, performing in front of her family and friends was next.
+This was a fast moving set, that began with Walsh impersonating Brooklyn mobsters before moving on to act out Trump and his wife’s reactions to farts.
+Walsh did well with getting an audience member to demonstrate his rain face and made it through to the final.
 For her 60 seconds in the final she acted out a method of deterring people from sitting next to oneself on the bus – what this lacked in originality, she made up for in charm.
-Welsh’s set was good and I’d like to see her continue to write material and improve on what she’s got.
+Walsh’s set was good and I’d like to see her continue to write material and improve on what she’s got.